 Key Features of the Penn Slammer IV

-The point of having a full metal body and side plate is to help keep everything aligned properly when the reel is under pressure.
-When there is plastic or cheaper materials used, the reel will flex which can mess up the pinion and gears inside resulting in a shorter lifespan and reduced smoothness over time.
+The point of having a whole metal body and side plate is to help keep everything aligned correctly when the reel is under pressure.
+When plastic or cheaper materials are used, the reel will flex, messing up the pinion and gears inside, resulting in a shorter lifespan and reduced smoothness over time.

 CNC Gearing

-This is Penn’s flagship feature on all their reels and it’s something that sets them apart from the competition.
-Their CNC gearing technology makes all components of the gearbox out of brass and since they use a CNC machining process it ensures precision.
-This results in enhanced cranking power which is especially important when dealing with saltwater.
+This is Penn’s flagship feature on all their reels, and it sets them apart from the competition.
+Their CNC gearing technology makes all gearbox components out of brass, and since they use a CNC machining process, precision is ensured.
+This results in enhanced cranking power, especially when dealing with saltwater.

 IPX6 Sealed Body

 IPX6 is the rating this reel gets for its sealed design to prevent saltwater from accessing the internal components like bearings and gears.
-This is important because of salt spray and water coming off the line as it respools.
-It’s crucial that you have a well-sealed reel to prevent water from accessing and rusting everything out.
+This is important because salt spray and water come off the line as it respools.
+You must have a well-sealed reel to prevent water from accessing and rusting everything out.
 Penn offers some of the best technology in this regard.

 Dura-Drag System

-The Penn Slammer III introduced the new Penn Dura-Drag system and they brought it back for the IV model as well.
-This is proprietary technology that you’ll only find on higher-end Penn reels.
-The manufacturer coats all the washers with something called Phenolic to help make the drag smoother and enhance the overall durability.
-This is part of the reason why the drag rating is so high even on lower model reels.
+The Penn Slammer III introduced the new Penn Dura-Drag system, and they brought it back to the IV model as well.
+This is a proprietary technology that you’ll only find on higher-end Penn reels.
+The manufacturer coats all the washers with Phenolic to help make the drag smoother and enhance the overall durability.
+This is why the drag rating is so high, even on lower model reels.

 8+1 Stainless Steel Bearings

-The jury is still debating whether or not more bearings equals enhanced performance and to be honest, it’s very hard to tell the difference but it’s still a feature.
-The Penn Slammer IV comes with eight stainless steel bearings and one anti-reverse bearing.
+The jury is still debating whether or not more bearings equals enhanced performance, and to be honest, it’s very hard to tell the difference, but it’s still a feature.
+The Penn Slammer IV has eight stainless steel bearings and one anti-reverse bearing.

 Hydrophobic Line Roller Bearings

-This is an interesting feature that I’ve honestly never heard of so I had to dig deep to find information on it.
+This is an exciting feature that I’ve honestly never heard of, so I had to dig deep to find information about it.
 The bearings are coated with a special lubricant that makes them resistant to water damage.
 So, in addition to incredible sealing, if any water does penetrate inside of the spool, the bearings can resist it.

 Oversized Knob with Backup EVA Handle